Crossroads (British TV series): DVD release

-Network issued four volumes of the series on DVD (UK Region 2) in 2005, with 12 of the original ATV episodes in each volume (the first release including Meg's 1975 wedding, the highest rated episode).
-The third release was delayed due to the loss of ATV documents listing which episodes still exist, and ITV staff having to use other resources to locate episodes.
+Network issued four volumes of the series on DVD (UK Region 2) in 2005, with 12 of the original ATV episodes in each volume (the first release including Meg's 1975 wedding,the highest rated episode), shortly followed Crossroads volume 2 was released (this second release included the 1981Crossroads fire, the third release was delayed due to the loss of ATV documents listing which episodes still exist, and ITV staff having to use other resources to locate episodes.

 Crossroads Volume 3 was released on 26 February 2007.
 There are two versions of the DVD, one being a special limited edition, which contains an extra third disc – featuring recently found episodes from 1976.
 Crossroads Volume 4 was released on 17 September 2007.

 Network was in the process of releasing all known surviving episodes (at the time) in transmission order exclusively through its website.
 The first set of 16 episodes was released in January 2008 and contained some episodes not previously available on earlier DVD releases.
 There are apparently 1,700 episodes of Crossroads in existence; most of these are from Central Television's run of the show from 1982 to 1988.
 Over 20 archive volumes of Crossroads, "with each and every surviving episode in transmission order", have been released so far, with Crossroads Archive Volume 20 the most recently released, in April 2009.

 On 2 November 2009, to coincide with the show's 45th anniversary, Network re-released the 21 volumes – including Volume 1.1, see below – in a 41-disc box-set.
 Susan Hanson, who played Diane Hunter, appeared on The Alan Titchmarsh Show and Loose Women on 6 and 13 November 2009 respectively, to promote the box-set.

 A black and white Crossroads Archive Volume 1.1 has also been released, containing the episode from April 1965, along with 2 further episodes (nos.
 1884 and 1886 from March 1973, which were both originally made in colour but now survive only as black and white telerecordings).

 On 1 December 2022, Network distribution under licence by ITV Studios announced a new DVD boxset titled Crossroads: The Noele Gordon Collection, a 94-disc DVD boxset.
 Containing over 700 episodes, of every episode known to exist from 1964, until the episode that originally aired on, 31 December 1981 including Gordon's last appearance in November 1981.
 Alongside special features, including.
 Noele's return - the episodes filmed in Venice in 1983, Original trailers and promos.
 Archive interviews with Noele Gordon, Crossroads: Thirty Years On, and Crossroads Revisited documentaries.
 An Exclusive photo souvenir magazine and much more! was released on 30 January 2023.
+In February 2023 Network re-released Crossroads volume 1 and Crossroads volume 2 together as a four DVD set, with new sleeve and disc artwork and titled Crossroads Classics.